alper/nix-shorts/posts/pinning-to-a-specific-nixpkgs-revision.md

-# Pinning to a specific NixPkgs revision
+# Pinning to a specific Nixpkgs revision

-When you work with various packages from NixPkgs that change often or might not be available in a specific version you want, you should pin a specific revision of NixPkgs.
+When you work with various packages from Nixpkgs that change often or might not be available in a specific version you want, you should pin a specific revision of Nixpkgs.

-## Fetching NixPkgs
+## Fetching Nixpkgs

 If you fetch and import some revision of the `nixos/nixpkgs` repo from GitHub, you will have a drop-in replacement for `<nixpkgs>` that you often use in some revision.